Pablo-source/RPYSOC_2025_Using_APIs_in_R/README.md

 - GitHub {climaemet} package for reference and documentation:
  <https://github.com/rOpenSpain/climaemet>
+- The goal of climaemet is to serve as an interface to download the climatic data of the Spanish Meteorological Agency (AEMET) directly from R using their API and create scientific graphs.
 <img width="1175" height="657" alt="image" src="https://github.com/user-attachments/assets/180b5376-d8b5-420f-848e-8e14959c54c8" />

 - 1.1 Then I can use the API Key I obtained previously from AEMET ApenData API, to extract temperature dat for specific locations with this package